 If the plan is for a temporary leave from client-related work or from the program more generally, that decision should be made in consultation between the student, the faculty advisor, and the DCT.
 The goal will be to generate a specific plan that includes actions for amelioration or rehabilitation.
 Returning from the leave will be conditional on demonstrating that the plan has been enacted and has had the intended effect.
-Prior to taking the leave, the student's advisor and the DCT will create a written statement that documents: (a) length and reason for leave; (b) plans for remediation; and (c) how it will be determined that the student is fit to return; and (d) plans for monitoring the student after returning.
+Prior to taking the leave, the student's advisor and the DCT will create a written statement that documents: (a) length and reason for leave; (b) plans for remediation; (c) how it will be determined that the student is fit to return; and (d) plans for monitoring the student after returning.

 As stated in the USC catalogue, and in compliance with the Rehabilitation Act and the Americans with Disabilities Act (ADA), USC offers equal access to its degree programs to academically qualified applicants with physical, psychological or learning disabilities.
 USC is committed to providing appropriate, reasonable accommodations to students with disabilities.
-Disability Services and Programs (DSP) is dedicated to maintaining an environment that ensures all students with documented disabilities at USC equal access to its educational programs, activities and facilities.
+The Office of Student Accessibility Services and Programs (OSAS, formally Disability Services Program [DSP]) is dedicated to maintaining an environment that ensures all students with documented disabilities at USC equal access to its educational programs, activities and facilities.
 Accommodations are designed to level the playing field for students with disabilities, while maintaining the integrity and standards of our academic program.
+The website is www.osas.usc.edu.